PrincetonUniversity/prga/docs/source/workflow.rst

 The first major step, **FPGA Design** flow, is driven by a user-written Python script using the PRGA API.
 Example scripts can be found and ran under the `examples/fpga`_ directory.
-More information can be found at :ref:`Tutorials`.
+More information can be found at :ref:`tutorial/index:Tutorials`.

 .. _examples/fpga: https://github.com/PrincetonUniversity/prga/tree/release/examples/fpga